Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

 \subsection{Permutation Blocks}

 We now aim to gain a better understanding of permutation matrices.
 We demonstrate that the block matrix $B^{00}_C$ is similar to a matrix that exhibits a permutation block structure after relabeling in~\eqref{eqn:factorization_Pc}.
-The following proposition establishes that the matrix $B^{00}_C$ itself possesses a permutation block structure. \begin{prop} If $A$ is a stochastic matrix which is conjugate to a permutation matrix, then $A$ is a permutation matrix. \end{prop}
+The following proposition establishes that the matrix $B^{00}_C$ itself possesses a permutation block structure.